SoftwAIre/charity_recommender/README.md

 # charity_recommender

 ### Business Description
-Recommend charity projects to donors that have already donated one time to cause then become multiple time donors.
+Recommend charity projects to donors that have already donated one time - cause then become multiple time donors.
 Method: email campaigns

 To date, 3 million people and partners have funded 1.1 million DonorsChoose.org projects.
 But teachers still spend more than a billion dollars of their own money on classroom materials.